wszdexdrf/UIDAI-Hackathon-Entry/README.md

+# Demo link
+A video demonstration can be viewed at https://youtu.be/Rno-iW0YMEo.
+Note that this is not exhastive demo of all features.

 # Pehchan
 A simple resident app which saves user's Aadhar info and verifies his/her data from it.
 Both archives must be extracted and merged into one folder for the app to run.